moveit/moveit_tutorials/doc/chomp_planner/chomp_planner_tutorial.rst

 Running CHOMP with Obstacles in the Scene
 +++++++++++++++++++++++++++++++++++++++++
-To run CHOMP in an evironment with obstacles, you can run the sample python script:
+To run CHOMP in an environment with obstacles, you can run the sample python script:

   :codedir:`collision_scene_example.py<collision_environments/scripts/collision_scene_example.py>`.